bearded-giant/Do-It.nvim/README.md

 ## Acknowledgments

-DoIt is FOR SURE based on [Dooing](https://github.com/atiladefreitas/dooing) by [atiladefreitas](https://github.com/atiladefreitas).
+Do-It.nvim is FOR SURE based on [Dooing](https://github.com/atiladefreitas/dooing) by [atiladefreitas](https://github.com/atiladefreitas).
 Special thanks to him for creating the original plugin that inspired this fork.